malhotra5/Manim-Tutorial/README.md

         self.wait(2)

 ```
+Here, we will  look at very important concepts that will help when using Manim.

 That looks long, but it's very simple.
 Here I have provided 2 ways of making equation and displaying it to the screen.
+If you remember, we installed some latex system requirements.
+We will use LaTex to make our equations look nice.

+LaTex will take it's own tutorial.
+However, you don't need to know a lot of LaTex.
+I will introduce some rules that will help you write any math equation.

 **Click for results on YouTube:**